About Springs Central Air Group

 Springs Central Air Group started up on the 5th of November, 1978 and our hall was built by the adult scouters at the time.
 Leon Swanepoel, best known as Swanie, ran the troop for 37 years as the Troop Scouter.
 Sadly, as of 2014, Swanie has gone home.

 Riaan Swanepoel is our SGL.
-The Cub Pack is run by Gareth Langton, our Pack Scouter, with help from our A.P.S, Tanya Kitching.
+The Meerkats is run by Nicole Swanepoel, our Den Scouter.
+The Cub Pack is run by Gareth Langton, our Pack Scouter.
 The Troop is run by Melissa Campbell, our Troop Scouter.

 Springs Central is part of the East Rand District.